sumatrapdfreader/sumatrapdf/mupdf/android/ReadMe.txt

 you can exit the GUI.

 6) Now we are ready to build mupdf for Android.
 Check out a copy of MuPDF (but you've done that already, cos you're reading this, right?).
-Get the thirdparty package from mupdf.com and unpack that into mupdf/thirdparty.
-Also get the pregen package from the same place and unpack that into mupdf/pregen.

-7) Load local.properties into your favourite editor, and edit the sdk path there as appropriate.
+7) Change into the android directory, and edit local.properties into your favourite editor.
+Change the sdk path there as appropriate.
 This should be the only bit of localisation you need to do.

 8) Change into the android directory, and execute (in a Cygwin window on Windows!):